Zalasus/opendrakan/doc/music.md

 header with all the information one would find in a DirectMusic .sgt or .dls file.
 Only the file names are missing.

-IDs in the range 0x1001 to 0x100b all contain only 4 bytes, the meaning of which is unclear.
+IDs in the range 0x1001 to 0x100b all contain only 4 bytes.
+These are simple int32 values which represent volume as pointed out in the riot_database_format.txt. (volume in millibels.
+0 == full volume, -5000 == (basically) silent.
+Amplitude factor = 10^(volume / 2000)